ishanvohra2/Project-Super/Readme.md

 5. Let Android Studio import the project.
 6. Build the application in your device by clicking run button.

+Note: Login to the Marvel Developer portal and add public and private api keys to your strings.xml file.

 ## Branch Policy
 We have the following branches: